digiltd/oh-rtd-test/Open-Sprinkler.md

     # installed this number will can be incremented by 8.
 Default value is 8.
     # openSprinkler:numberOfStations=8

+    # The number of milliseconds between checks of the Open Sprinkler device
+    # (optional, defaults to 60 seconds).
+    # openSprinkler:refreshInterval=60000

 ## Item Binding Configuration

 In order to switch a station open or shut using the binding, you must firstly define a switch item in your item file (in the folder configurations/items).
 The syntax (by way of example) of the item configuration is shown below: